If you’re wondering how to do a Google Ads audit, you’ve come to the right place.

 If you’re a local eatery, you don’t need to be the talk of the town three states over.

-Stick to your locale, or you’ll be serving up ads to people who wouldn’t commute that far for the Last Supper.
+Stick to your community with local service ads for example, or you’ll be serving up ads to people who wouldn’t commute that far for the Last Supper.

 Trust me, no one in Sydney is hopping on a plane to get plumbing work done in Perth.